prp2606/ChatArc/README.md

 # ChatArc

-This is an one to one chat web application built using NodeJS, ExpressJS, MongoDB(mongoose), ReactJS and Socket IO.
+This is an one to one chat web application built using [NodeJS, ExpressJS and MongoDB(mongoose)] in BACKEND and [ReactJS and Socket IO] in FRONTEND.